 Pursuant to the Company's stock option plan, the Board of Directors may grant options for the purchase of up to 10% of the total number of issued and outstanding common shares of the Company.
 Options granted under the plan vest over time at the discretion of the Board of Directors and expire no later than five years from the date of issuance.
 Exercise prices on options granted under the plan cannot be lower than the market price of one share on the last trading day immediately preceding the day on which the option is granted, less the maximum applicable discount permitted by TSX Venture Exchange and the minimum exercise price per common share must be at least \$0.10.
-Options issued are subject to vesting terms.
+Options issued are subject to vesting at the discretion of the Board of Directors.